inv4fee2020/xf_node/README.md

 	        deny all;
             proxy_pass http://172.19.0.2:8556;

-ADD : Simply add a new line after the last allow (& above the deny all) being sure to enter a valid IPv4 address and end is a semi-colon ';'
+__ADD__ : Simply add a new line after the last allow (& above the deny all) being sure to enter a valid IPv4 address and end is a semi-colon '*_;_*'

-REMOVE : Simple delete the entire line
+__REMOVE__ : Simple delete the entire line.

-Save the file and exit the editor
+Save the file and exit the editor.

 For the changes to take effect, you will need to restart the nginx service as follows;

-`sudo systemctl restart nginx`
+        sudo systemctl restart nginx

 ---